• Free shipping on all orders

 3. DIY Shoe Deodorizer Spray

 If you’d rather make an odor remover yourself instead of purchasing one, this DIY shoe deodorizer spray should do the trick.
-It only needs a few items that you probably have laying around the house: a plastic baggie, hydrogen peroxide, baking soda, dishwashing soap, and water.
+It only needs a few items that you probably have lying around the house: a plastic baggie, hydrogen peroxide, baking soda, dishwashing soap, and water.
 So, it’s easy to make.

 To start, you’ll need to add one part hydrogen peroxide with two parts of soapy water in a lidded container.
 Next, add baking soda until you have a thick paste.
-Once your paste is done, transfer it to your plastic baggie and put it aside for the next 24 hours so everything can thoroughly mix and needed chemical reactions can occur.
+Once your pasta is done, transfer it to your plastic baggie and put it aside for the next 24 hours so everything can thoroughly mix and needed chemical reactions can occur.

 Once the 24 hours are up, you can move the mix to a spray bottle and spray on your shoes till they’re soaked.
 Wait 30 minutes to 1 hour, rinse, then let them dry.